George Koonce

-George Koonce (born October 15, 1968) is an American athlete and athletic director.
-A former linebacker in the National Football League (NFL), he served as the athletic director at the University of Wisconsin–Milwaukee between 2009 and 2010.
+George Earl Koonce Jr. (born October 15, 1968) is an American athlete, athletic director and collegiate fundraiser.
+A former linebacker in the National Football League (NFL), he served as the athletic director at the University of Wisconsin–Milwaukee between 2009 and 2010 before continuing his career in higher education.

+Early life

+Koonce has said he faced poverty as a child, born in North Carolina.
+His mother made less than $10,000 per year while supporting four kids.
+When Koonce found this out, he recalled his mother telling him "We may be broke, but we're not broken."
+While still encouraging her kids to participate in sports, Koonce said his mother also ensured he fulfilled his school requirements.
+He has since become an advocate for education, calling education "the great equalizer."
+During his time in the NFL, he would take college classes during the offseason.

+"One thing about football, it is day-to-day, play-by-play.
+You could be having the greatest season in the world, you never know when that might be the play that you get hurt," Koonce once said.
+"You have got to plan for those days that you are not playing - my mom and grandma always stressed that I save my money."

 Playing career

 Atlanta Falcons

 Koonce was signed as an undrafted free agent by the Atlanta Falcons out of the East Carolina University, but was waived during the preseason.

 WLAF Ohio Glory

 Koonce started at linebacker for the World League's Ohio Glory in 1992.